Here you’ll find a short list of our frequently asked Q&A.

 The same restrictions as those of the record players exist, in that there is usually a space limitation.
 Each console has it’s own space designed to house speakers, and we analyze this space, to make a proper decision as to what speakers to put in.
 Often times we end up testing multiple sets until we find the best sounding speaker for that particular console.

-We are known to use speakers from Polk Audio, Fluance, Elac, KEF, OSD Audio, PSB and others.
+We are known to use speakers from Polk Audio, Fluance, Elac, JBL, KEF, OSD Audio, PSB and others.

 What about the amplifier?